 - 1 in 74 people will be diagnosed with a brain, other CNS or intracranial tumour during their lifetime.

 - Brain tumours in England are less common in females living in the most deprived areas.
 There is no association for males.

 - Brain cancer is more common in White people than in Asian or Black people.

 - In the UK more than 9,700 people were still alive at the end of 2006, up to ten years after being diagnosed with a tumour in the brain, or other parts of the CNS.

 - In Europe, around 57,100 new cases of brain and CNS cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is 20th lowest in Europe for males and 11th lowest for females.

 - Worldwide, more than 256,000 brain and other CNS tumours were estimated to have been diagnosed in 2012, with incidence rates varying across the world.

-- Around 5,200 people died from a brain, other CNS or intracranial tumour in 2012 in the UK, that’s 14 people every day.
+- There were around 5,200 brain, other CNS and intracranial tumour deaths in the UK in 2014, that’s 14 deaths every day.

-- Brain, other CNS and intracranial tumours are the most common cause of childhood death from cancer.
+- Brain, other CNS and intracranial tumours are the eighth most common cause of cancer death in the UK (2014).

 - Brain tumour deaths in England are not associated with deprivation.